 Entry Grade 7 in the Higher tier GCSE paper.
-Students wishing to study Further Mathematics must have achieved at least an 8 at GCSE.
-Requirement: All potential students will be required to sit a test based on the GCSE syllabus and the summer work in the September registration week.
+Students wishing to study Further Requirement: All potential students will be required to sit a test based on the GCSE syllabus and the summer work in the September registration week.
 A satisfactory standard must be achieved on this test to embark on the course.